Where science and compassion cure

 Q) How does one best treat a hyperthyroid cat?

-Hyperthyroidism can be treated medically, surgically, or with radioiodine.
+Hyperthyroidism can be treated medically, surgically, by life-long feeding of an iodine deficient diet, or with radioiodine.
 Medical treatment consists of administering methimazole (Tapazole™ or Felimazole™) one to three times per day.
 Methimazole treatment usually controls the signs of hyperthyroidism, but it is not a cure (i.e., the drug will block thyroid hormone secretion but will not remove or destroy the thyroid tumor).
-The drug must be given for the rest of the cat's life.
-Surgery cures the hyperthyroid condition by removing part or all of the thyroid gland.
-Radioiodine (radioactive iodine; I-131) also cures hyperthyroidism.
-The procedure for this treatment is simple; it is a single subcutaneous injection of a radioiodine, given much like a routine vaccine.
+The drug must be given for the rest of the cat's life, and it is very difficult to maintain serum thyroid hormone values within the normal range over many months.
+Finally, because the thyroid tumors continue to grow while on methimazole, many cats develop very large thyroid tumors after a few years, and some of these benign thyroid tumors will undergo malignant transformation into thyroid carcinomas (cancer).

 Q) Why use radioiodine instead of medicine or surgery for a hyperthyroid cat?

 Medical therapy works in most cats, but there are several reasons it may not be the best choice.
 First, some cats are difficult or impossible to pill.
-Second, mild reactions (e.g., loss of appetite and vomiting) are common, and a few cats develop serious adverse reactions to the medication (blood or liver problems).
+Second, mild reactions (e.g., loss of appetite and vomiting) are common, and a few cats develop serious adverse reactions to the medication (blood or liver problems; facial itching; drug allergy).
 Because of these side effects, it is necessary to periodically monitor the cat’s condition with blood tests.
 Finally, some owners may not want to have to medicate their cat daily for the rest of his or her life, especially if the cat is young or only middle-aged.
-It is important to remember that while medical therapy "blocks" production of thyroid hormone secretion, the thyroid tumor(s) will still grow and enlarge over time.
-Some of these thyroid tumors will also transform from a benign to a cancerous thyroid over time (months to years).
-In many cats treated with long-term medical therapy, the signs of hyperthyroidism recur when the tumor becomes so large that the medication can no longer effectively block thyroid hormone secretion.

 Surgery is generally an effective treatment for hyperthyroidism, but it has disadvantages in many cats.
 Many cats with hyperthyroidism have heart problems and thus have more risks with anesthesia.
 There is also a considerable risk that there will be damage to the parathyroid glands (4 little glands located within or adjacent to the thyroid) during thyroid surgery, resulting in hypocalcemia (low blood calcium).
 This complication can be life-threatening and results in substantial additional hospitalization costs.
 After surgery, some cats develop hypothyroidism and require treatment with thyroid hormone pills for a period.
-Finally, there is a considerable risk that the surgery will not completely cure the hyperthyroidism, or that the condition will recur (i.e., radioiodine has a much smaller chance for recurrence)
+Finally, there is a considerable risk that the surgery will not completely cure the hyperthyroidism, or that the condition will recur (i.e., radioiodine has a much smaller chance for recurrence).

 Radioiodine therapy has some distinct advantages over medical or surgical treatment, and virtually all authorities consider it to be the treatment of choice for hyperthyroidism.
 With radioiodine, there is no need for anesthesia and the risk of postoperative hypocalcemia is eliminated.
 Methimazole (Tapazole™ or Felimazole™) treatment is not needed.
 The major draw back is that after receiving radioiodine, the cat must be kept in the hospital for a period (usually 3 to 5 days).
 Overall, radioiodine provides a simple, effective, and safe cure for cats with hyperthyroidism, regardless of age.